Jimmy Means Racing: Car No. 52 history

 Starr left for JD Motorsports in 2020 and was replaced by Kody Vanderwal, who ran all but the first three races of the season, which were run by J. J. Yeley.
 Due to the team needing more sponsorship, which Vanderwal did not bring to the team, he did not return in 2021.

 In 2021 NASCAR Xfinity Series, Gray Gaulding, who brought his own sponsorship to the team, would replace Vanderwal in the No. 52.
 Gaulding entered 21 races and he failed to qualify 4 races.
 Gase would return with the team at Pocono, Talladega, Texas, Kansas, and season finale at Phoenix.
 At Talladega, the team fields a Ford that is owned by Gase himself instead of their usual Chevrolet.
 Gase failed to qualify at Phoenix.
 Spencer Boyd drove for the team at New Hampshire, Daytona, Charlotte Roval, and Martinsville.
 Dave Smith made starts with the team at Watkins Glen.
 Japanese driver Akinori Ogata drove for the team at Richmond.
 At Vegas, JMR lent their owner points to Rick Ware Racing so they could field a second car for Carson Ware.

-In 2022, Harrison Rhodes drove the No. 52 at Daytona, as well as the three west coast races at Auto Club, Las Vegas and Phoenix.
+In 2022, Harrison Rhodes attempted to qualify the No. 52 at Daytona, with plans the three west coast races at Auto Club, Las Vegas and Phoenix.
 The team ended up skipping the west coast swing due to a lack of sponsorship but returned at Atlanta.
 Gar Robinson would drive the No. 52 at Circuit of the Americas, but did not qualify.
-Rhodes returned for the races at Richmond, where he did not qualify, and Martinsville, which they did not qualify as well.
+Rhodes returned for the race at Richmond, where he did not qualify, and Martinsville, which they did not qualify as well.
 Means' 52 team did not attempt a race until they had subsequent sponsorship.
-The team returned at Bristol with Brennan Poole, but they did not qualify by just 0.023 seconds.
+The team returned at Bristol with Brennan Poole, but they did not qualify, missing the race by just 0.023 seconds.
 Poole returned again at Charlotte Roval, but once again, they did not qualify.
+The team has not attempted a race in the series since.

 Car No. 52 results

 Car No. 53 history

-In 2019, Jimmy Means Racing fielded the No. 53 car, which was fielded for Max Tullman at Mid-Ohio and Kyle Weatherman at Dover in October.
-The car did not attempt any races in 2020.
+In 2019, Jimmy Means Racing fielded the No. 53 car, which was fielded for Max Tullman at Mid-Ohio and Kyle Weatherman at Dover in October, which they failed to finish both.
+The car did not attempt any races after that year.